 The new power supply unit will link with the other unit immediately and will start working after you press the power supply reset switch, and the buzzer warning noise will stop.

 ◆Reset from the Power supply

 Removing / Installing Cooling Fans

-- Unscrew the Fan door and open the door to a 90 degree position - !
-Caution: Be careful, the high speed rotating fans may harm you.
-Don't touch the rotating Fans, If necessary, Unplug the Fan power connector first.
+- •Unscrew the Fan module and gently slide out. - !
+Caution : Be careful , the high speed rotating fans may harm you.

 Figure: Swap cooling Fan (Unscrew the Fan Door)